PhD Presentation Skills (Blended: online + face-to-face)

 - personnel number (700……)

-- For PhD candidates of FHML, MaCSBIO, M4I or Merln the course fee is funded until further notice.
+- For PhD candidates of FHML, MaCSBIO, M4I or Merln a maximum of three skills courses (including this one) is funded until further notice.
 Providing department and personnel number is sufficient.

 If you are not eligible for departmental funding, the Language Centre will send you an invoice directly.
 Please note that registration is an agreement to pay.